michelhilg/data-engineering-tlc-data/README.md

 **Markdown Files**
 1. Description and definition of single steps of the pipeline
-2. Definition of ouput datasets (schema)
-3. Instructions on how to run and deploy the pipeline
+2. Instructions on how to run and deploy the pipeline
+3. Definition of ouput datasets (schema)
+4. Future steps
+5. Bonus (optional Tasks)

 **Folders**
 1. Python Notebooks with pipeline transformation code